-Employees who are on leave-without-pay for seven (7) or more calendar days in a pay period will not accrue the alternative leave portion of their accrual for that pay period.
+Employees who are on leave-without-pay forty (40) or more scheduled hours, prorated by FTE, in a pay period will not accrue the alternative leave portion of their accrual for that pay period.

 Regular employees may accrue a maximum of one thousand four hundred eighty (1,480) hours of alternative leave.
-During the calendar year, WPSL hours may accrue without regard to the 1,480 hour maximum for alternative leave hours.
+During the calendar year, WPSL hours may accrue without regard to the 1,480-hour maximum for alternative leave hours.
 On January 1 of each year, a maximum of forty (40) WPSL hours can be carried forward.
-Any WPSL in excess of forty (40) will be transferred into the employee's alternative leave bank, up to the 1,480 hour maximum.
+Any WPSL in excess of forty (40) will be transferred into the employee's alternative leave bank, up to the 1,480-hour maximum.

 Probationary Employees.
-A new regular employee shall accrue alternative leave during the first six (6) months of employment, and may use leave during the probationary period for sick leave purposes.
+A new regular employee shall accrue alternative leave during the first six (6) months of employment and may use leave during the probationary period for sick leave purposes.
 Use of alternative leave for other purposes during the probationary period requires supervisory pre-approval.